moding-il/bizdoc.core/README.md

 }
 ```

-> Note the BizDoc decoration.
+> The `@BizDoc` decorator _selector_ has to match the `Template` attribute of the form model on the server code.

-> The onBind function of FormComponent&lt;T&gt; interface provide access to message.
+The onBind function of FormComponent&lt;T&gt; interface provide access to message.

 Open my-form.component.html to edit the template.